CW Skimmer, Win-Test & FT1000MP: my wish!

 A short Recap

 As mentioned in the teaser, I added a Software Defined Radio based Spectrum Scope to my FT1000MP.
-Due to technical and operational reasons I installed the Bandscope in the second receiver.
-The main advantages are that the second receiver provides a larger spectrum (20kHz) and is only used / changed occasionally since all QSOs are made with the Main receiver.
-This low cost (< 20 USD), single band SDR kit (Softrock clone) in the IF, transforms my FT1000MP in a deluxe All-Band-Full-feature Software-Defined-Radio Hybrid.
+Due to technical and operational reasons, I installed the Bandscope in the second receiver.
+The main advantages are that the second receiver provides a larger spectrum (20kHz) and is only used/changed occasionally since all QSOs are made with the Main receiver.
+This low-cost (< 20 USD), single band SDR kit (Softrock clone) in the IF, transforms my FT1000MP in a deluxe All-Band-Full-feature Software-Defined-Radio Hybrid.

-Being a contest enthusiast I’m always trying to apply technologies in order to create a benefit in the contest (within the legal boundaries - of course).
+Being a contest enthusiast I’m always trying to apply technologies to create a benefit in the contest (within the legal boundaries - of course).
 Unfortunately CW Skimmer and Win-Test (have been) using a different style in communicating with the FT1000MP.
 This made it impossible to use this setup in an operational contest environment.
 Check out my Win-Test & CW Skimmer investigation if you like to go down as deep as bit & bytes level.

 What has improved?

 Part of my resumé and suggestions of this investigation was, that it would be great if Win-Test would make use of the Omni-Rig engine which is used by CW-Skimmer.
 Omni-Rig is a flexible software that manages the communication between one transceiver and several applications.
 With version 4.4 Oliver, F5MZN the author of Win-Test implemented the Omni-Rig engine!
 The following two images show the setup.
 In case you use an SDR band scope attached to the first receiver you might stop reading here - your problem is solved 😉